 Mrs. Robyn Cali, RN, Cedar Grove High School 973-239-6400

 Mrs. Julia Lindt, RN Memorial Middle School 973-239-2646

 Mrs. Dale Lohmann, RN South End School 973-239-2116

 Mrs. Laura Sacks, RN North End School 973-256-1454

 For all new parents to the district as well as returning parents, we’d like to review when it’s advisable to keep your child at home.

 Is your child too sick for school?

 What should you do if it’s almost time to send your child to school, but they say they’re not feeling too well?
-Consider using these guidelines to decide if you should keep your child home from school?
+Please use these guidelines to decide if you should keep your child home from school?

 - A temperature over 100.0 F. Take your child’s temperature before giving fever-reducing medicine, such as Tylenol or Ibuprofen, for an accurate reading.

 - Episodes of vomiting and/or diarrhea within the past 24 hours